Exterior Siding Installation & Repair in Dallas, McKinney & Fort Worth

 Whatever your option, you can expect only the best siding installation quality from Paradigm Roofing.

-As of right now, there are six primary types of siding available to a homeowner: brick, fiber cement, cedar, wood, stone, and vinyl.
-The three most common across the nation, however, remain wood: vinyl and fiber cement.
+As of right now, there are 5 primary types of siding available to a homeowner: brick, fiber cement, cedar, wood and stone.
+The 2 most common across the nation, however, remain wood and fiber cement.
 Each has their own appearance, unique style, and uses.
 Also, each one requires their own methods for maintenance, installation, and general care over the years.